seob/CPAdManager-iOS/README.md

 # CPAdManager-iOS

-For people that earn money using mobile ads (Admob, Facebook Audience Network)
+CPAdManager was developed for individual developers using multiple advertising platforms.
+If the ad request fails, request an ad on the following ad platform:
+I expect your profits to go up one dollar.

+## Requirements

+* Swift >= 3.1
+* FBAudienceNetwork >= 4.22
+* Firebase/AdMob >= 3.17

 ## Feature

+* Support Admob, Facebook-Audience-Network
-* Admob
+  * Support Interstitial AD
-* Facebook Audience Network
-* Banner Ad (only portrait)
+  * Support Banner Ad (only portrait)
-* Interstitial Ad
+* If fail to load, request ad automatically.
+* Delegation of AD load completion and failure.

 ## Usage